Tungsten Market Size and Share

 Recent Industry Developments

-• October 2025: It was reported that the United States (US) is backing Cove Kaz Capital Group LLC's private bid for Kazakhstan's Upper Kairakty and North Katpar tungsten deposits, facing off against state-backed Chinese contenders.
-This move underscores a strategic pivot: the US aims to reduce reliance on China's dominance in the mine-to-powder supply chains.
-Additionally, the US has set a 2027 procurement deadline.
+• October 2025: The United States backed Cove Kaz Capital Group LLC's private bid for Kazakhstan's Upper Kairakty and North Katpar tungsten deposits, competing against state-backed Chinese contenders.
+The initiative pointed to a push to diversify mine supply away from China-centric chains, with the announcement framed around a 2027 procurement deadline.

 Table of Contents for Tungsten Industry Report